salekmasudparvez/salekmasudparvez/README.md

 <p align="center">
-  Hi, I'm Parvez, a highly motivated junior frontend web-developer with a strong foundation in HTML, CSS, Tailwind, JavaScript, React, and MongoDB.
-Keen on injecting creativity and technical expertise into dynamic projects, with a focus on enhancing user experience through responsive design and visually engaging web interfaces.
+  Hi, I'm Parvez, a highly motivated junior frontend web-developer with a strong foundation in HTML, CSS, Tailwind, JavaScript, React,Typescript and Mongoose with Mongodb Keen on injecting creativity and technical expertise into dynamic projects, with a focus on enhancing user experience through responsive design and visually engaging web interfaces.